WezomCompany/typescript-lib-template/README.md

 // ES6: const, let, spread, rest and other modern JavaScript features
 // but requires to be not exclude in `node_modules`.
-// Check your `babebl-loader` (if your use webpack as bandler) import libName from 'lib-name';
+// Check your `babebl-loader` (if your use webpack as bandler) import libName from '@wezom/lib-name';
-// or ES5: no ES6 features but ready for use as is, without transpiling import libName from 'lib-name';
+// or ES5: no ES6 features but ready for use as is, without transpiling import libName from '@wezom/lib-name';
 ```

 ---